 229. As to the witness testimonies, they are either as little conclusive as the CDRs, or seem rather to point to the absence of a meaningful link between Ngaïssona and/or the National Coordination, on the one hand, and Anti-Balaka elements and events in Berbérati, on the other.
-When an association between [REDACTED] and Ngaïssona486 is mentioned, it is with specific reference to the sharing of a political ambition;487 when Ngaïssona's specific attention to Berbérati is evoked, it is in connection with his concerns that Muslims might become victims.
-Witness [REDACTED] states that [REDACTED] 'was worried they would start carrying out
+When an association between Yapelet and Ngaïssona is mentioned, it is with specific reference to the sharing of a political ambition; when Ngaïssona's specific attention to Berbérati is evoked, it is in connection with his concerns that Muslims might become victims.
+Witness P-2404 states that Ngaïssona's envoy Jean-Louis Ngaidjiounou 'was worried they would start carrying out attacks like they were doing in PK5 in Bangui'.
+On the whole, rather than sealing a connection between Ngaïssona and the events in Berbérati suitable to ground his criminal responsibility, the evidence on missions dispatched there on Ngaïssona's initiative or behalf not only indicates that they took place at a considerable distance from the charged events, but also seems to suggest an intent of pacification and remedy on his part.
+Witness P-2326 states that, notwithstanding Ngaïssona's appeal